 REQUIREMENTS OF THE POST:

-Respect privacy and maintain a constant professional approach.
+Respect privacy and maintain a consistent professional approach.

-Preserve dignity and support the client in maintaining as much independence as possible.
+Preserve dignity and support the client in developing and maintaining as much independence as possible.

-Establish a close working relationship on a one-to-one basis and discuss and resolve any problems as they arise with the client or client’s parents.
+Establish a close working relationship on a one-to-one basis and discuss and resolve any problems as they arise with the client or client’s family.

-Be open in communication.
+Be open in communication and respectful of client’s values and interests.

-Respect and take care with the client’s home, possessions, and equipment.
+Respect client’s home environment and take care of their possessions and equipment.

-Smoking is not permitted at any time whilst on duty – this includes when out socially with the client.
+Smoking and/or vaping is not permitted at any time whilst on duty – this includes when out socially with the client.

 Maintain time sheets etc keeping them complete and up to date.

-Arrive for work at the agreed time and telephone the client or client’s parent if you are going to be late or absent.
+Arrive for work at the agreed time and telephone the client or client’s family if you are going to be late or absent.

-Personal mobile phones should only be used in emergency situations when on duty.
+Mobile phones for personal use should only be used in emergency situations when on duty.

-The client’s needs may vary daily and over time, therefore duties and tasks could alter accordingly and will be reviewed and amended periodically after discussion with the post holder.
+The Personal Assistant’s role may vary daily, therefore duties and tasks could alter accordingly and will be reviewed and amended periodically after discussion with the post holder.
+Therefore, a flexible approach is required.

 PERSON SPECIFICATION